thetestspecimen/linux-notes/deeplearning.md

 ### Future upgrading

-As the rpm files are locally stored they will not update automatically, so if you want to update the files you will need to download the new drivers from the website and replace those stored in ```/var/local/amdgpu``` with the new ones.
+As the rpm files are locally stored, they will not update automatically.
+If you want to update the files, you will need to download the new drivers from the website.
+Replace those stored in ```/var/local/amdgpu``` with the new ones.

 Then run a normal upgrade in Fedora.